 5. Address price with your prospects.

 - Focus on cost vs. price.
 Prospects will ask about the price, but you need to reframe the conversation to be about cost.
 They are asking what the price is to have auto, home, or life insurance, but as the sales professional, your job is to ask them what the cost is if they don’t have it.
-This distinction relates to our discussion of personal development from earlier in this article: There are two pains in life, and the pain of discipline weighs ounces, while the pain of regret weighs tons.
+This distinction relates back to our discussion of personal development from earlier in this article: There are two pains in life, and the pain of discipline weighs ounces, while the pain of regret weighs tons.
 By focusing on the true cost of not having the solution you can provide, you’ll be able to talk candidly with potential customers and show them that you aren’t just selling a product, you’re ensuring they have the coverage they need to protect themselves and their families in the event that something happens to them or their property.

 - Don’t let your customers control your conversations with them.
 Stay in control, ask questions, and make sure you’re helping clients feel the value of insurance.
 According to a Harvard study, 95% of people make a purchase subconsciously, not based on logic, so it’s up to you, at every point of the conversation, to ensure your clients can’t create reasons to not buy from you.